-Social media includes, but is not limited to, platforms such as Facebook, Twitter, TikTok, LinkedIn, Reddit, YouTube, WhatsApp, Instagram, Snapchat, Pinterest and dozens of other similar sites.
-It can also include messenger services such as FaceTime, Facebook Messenger and Whatsapp.
+Social media includes, but is not limited to, platforms such as Facebook, Twitter, TikTok, LinkedIn, Reddit, YouTube, WhatsApp, Instagram, Snapchat, Pinterest, and dozens of other similar sites.
+It can also include messenger services such as FaceTime, Facebook Messenger, and WhatsApp.

-Your personal online presence is part of your professional presence, image and ethical behavior.
-Content shared on social media enters the public forum and becomes a public record of events, circumstances and information about people, yourself and others.
+Your personal online presence is part of your professional presence, image, and ethical behavior.
+Content shared on social media enters the public forum and becomes a public record of events, circumstances, and information about people, yourself, and others.

 When entering agency practice for practicum, take time to review and understand the policies and practices your agency has regarding the use of social media.
 You should engage in discussions with your supervisor around any restrictions that the university has with respect to social media use and explore any areas of concern.
-Your practicum instructor at MRU is a source of support and guidance.

 MRU and practicum agencies are bound by Information and Privacy laws and Human Rights Legislation in Alberta.
 If in doubt about whether information can be shared, it is recommended to not share it until you have clarified that it is permissible to do so.
 For your purposes as a student, MRU standards and expectations apply even if something is permitted by the agency.